Guiding Your Legal

 The 20 Critical Facts You Must Know About Florida NOCs:

-Under Florida Statute § 713.13, an NOC is a mandatory prerequisite for any construction improvement where the direct contract value surpasses $2,500.
-For HVAC repair or replacement work, this threshold is $7,500.
+Under Florida Statute § 713.13, an NOC is a mandatory prerequisite for any construction improvement.
+Under § 713.135, for direct contracts greater than $5,000, a copy of the recorded NOC must be filed with the building permit authority before the first inspection is conducted.
+A separate exemption applies to contracts for repair or replacement of existing heating or air-conditioning systems in amounts less than $15,000.
 Initiating work without a required, valid NOC can jeopardize lien rights for all parties down the chain.

 2. Must Be Recorded with the Clerk of Court Pre-Work